UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 ## Storyboarding

+- *Influence #1*:
+  - Medium: Chemistry
+  - Explanation: We both struggled with chemistry so this is our way of learning a little bit

-Example elements and their uses:
+- *Example elements and their uses*:
-Hydrogen + oxygen2 - combine to make water
+  - Hydrogen + oxygen2 - combine to make water
-Neon + Glass Tube + Electricity = light up dark room Helium = reduces gravity on player if used on self or make enemies lighter/float Molybdenum = used on player to provide defense at the expense of being able to move Palladium = hydrogen magnet, collects hydrogen from the air silver, gold = conduct electricity but most importantly flex with jewelry
+  - Neon + Glass Tube + Electricity = light up dark room
+  - Helium = reduces gravity on player if used on self or make enemies lighter/float
+  - Molybdenum = used on player to provide defense at the expense of being able to move
+  - Palladium = hydrogen magnet, collects hydrogen from the air
+  - Silver/Gold = conduct electricity but most importantly flex with jewelry

 ![Storyboard Sketch](Storyboard.jpg)